microsoft/FMU-bonsai-connector/samples/fm_RSM_FMU_Pipeline/README.md

     > bonsai simulator unmanaged connect -b fmu_brain_v0 -a Train -c ReachTargetPipeflow --simulator-name FlomasterPipeline

-If the simulation is running successfully, command line output should show "Sim successfully registered".
+If the simulation is running successfully, command line output should print "Registered simulator".
 The Bonsai workspace should show the FMU simulator name under the Simulators section, listed as Unmanaged.

-> [TODO] Optional: Does the connector for FMU allow an integrated way of launching a local simulator, debugging a local simulator, or visualizing a local simulator as it executes via a user interface inside FMU?
-Such capabilities can be described here.

-## Usage: Scaling your simulator
+## Running the model: Scaling your simulator

+Once you have confirmed input/outputs of the model through command prompt, you can go ahead and disable authentication.
+Open [main.py](main.py) and set FIRST_TIME_RUNNING to False:

+> FIRST_TIME_RUNNING = False

+- This step ensures the image is not waiting for user input to start the simulation.
+Config file approved by user will be used.
+In our case the configure is located at: [fm_RSM_FMU_Pipeline_conf.yaml](sim/fm_RSM_FMU_Pipeline_conf.yaml)

-Open an Anaconda Prompt window.
+Then, on an Anaconda Prompt window

-1. Go to the "samples" folder and get inside any of the proposed examples
+1. Go to the "samples\fm_RSM_FMU_Pipeline" folder

 2. Create a new brain and push INK file: